63 Case Management Software Essentials – Part Three

 Welcome to part three of our list of 63 case management software essentials!
 We hope this series will provide you with some useful information as you consider case management software solutions for your human service organization.
 Click to read part one and part two of the series!
-Or download the entire series as an e-book that you can print out and use as a buying guide!
+Or download our e-book for the complete list.

 The Outcome Rating Scale and Session Rating Scale are part of the Feedback Informed Treatment (FIT) and Partners for Change Outcome Management System (PCOMS) developed by Dr. Scott Miller.
 Used by thousands of clinicians around the world, the ORS / SRS forms are available as an add-on module for Penelope.

 These tools provide an easy-to-use, client-centered way to measure client progress in treatment, all with just a few clicks on a computer screen or mobile device.
 Penelope is integrated with the OpenFIT database so that the data you enter on ORS / SRS forms in Penelope is compared anonymously with over 600,000 completed forms worldwide.

 In Penelope, this is displayed visually, making client progress clear and easy to read for everyone involved.

 44 – Google Maps